 I feel the same way about Eric Church covering The Band’s “The Weight.”
 You’re not going to out-Band The Band (Levon for life, man).
 But Church doesn’t try to.
 He just exudes his own natural gravity to “The Weight.”
 And it works.

 On June 10, 2015, Eric took part in Marty Stuart’s Late Night Jam at Nashville’s Ryman Auditorium to help kick off CMA Music Fest.
 The annual event should be called the Early Morning Jam, because it goes, and goes, and goes.
-Sometime after 1 a.m., Eric took the stage for his set and proceeded to knock the socks off a cover of The Band’s “The Weight” alongside Chris Stapleton and Little Big Town’s Karen Fairchild and Phillip Sweet.
-And I thought to myself, “Wow, now that’s something you don’t see and hear every day.”
+Sometime after 1 a.m., Eric took the stage for his set and proceeded to knock the socks off a cover The Band’s “The Weight” alongside Chris Stapleton, Little Big Town’s Karen Fairchild and Phillip Sweet, and more.
+And I thought to myself, “Wow, now that’s something you don’t see or hear every day.”

 Now, take a load off.